hichamelhady/ConsoElec/Update.md

 Site Electricity Map : Permet de visualiser la consommation électrique des différents pays dans le monde, en “quasi” instantané.

-    Done : Based on the conception of this website, we added another chart representing the data of production this time !
+    Done : Based on the conception of this website, we added another chart representing the data of production !

-    It is a Grouped / Stacked Bar chart representing the electricty production sorted by the way of its production.
+    It is a Grouped / Stacked Bar chart representing the electricty production

+    sorted by the way of its production.

 Affecte -> “Autres”, et harmoniser les légendes (majuscules en première lettre, etc…)